sataniccoder/go-web/README.md

 the recent update info about go-web!
 . simple fixes to help speed up and use less proccesing when runing
 . simple typo fixes (there will lot's more to come)
-. added pin generation for the admin login page
-. added the ability to see the html files
+. you can now download html files
+. the ability to genrate a new admin pin (terminal warns you that another one has been made)

 # Coming up
-. ablility to download and upload files
+. ablility to upload files
-. ability to change the login pin from the admin panel
 . ability to restart the program from the admin pannel (if you make new changes too it, it would recompile and excute it)
+. ability to easly create post pages (trying to make a scriping language for it [PROBABLY WILL CHANGE AND WON'T BE USED])